lni-dev/moodle-qtype_regexmatchcloze/usage-examples.md

-# Regexmatch and Regexmatch Cloze usage examples
+# Regexmatch Cloze usage examples

-This file contains some example regular expressions which can be used within Regexmatch
+This file contains some example regular expressions which can be used within Regexmatch Cloze

 ## Some basic examples
 Here are a few examples for simple regular expressions with only the default options enabled.
+For the sake of readability the keys `points=` and `size=` are omitted.

 | regular expression  | matches (not a complete list)           | description                                                      |
 |---------------------|-----------------------------------------|------------------------------------------------------------------|